UvereAnn/devops_in_a_nutshell/projects/01-aws_resource_audit/README.md

 5. Update documentation
 6. Submit a pull request

-## ⚠️ No License (All Rights Reserved)
+## 📄 License
-This project currently has no explicit license.
-All rights are reserved by the author.
-Contact the author for permissions regarding use, modification, or distribution.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 👥 Authors
 Ivuaku Annastassia - Initial implementation and ongoing maintenance